imthenachoman/How-To-Secure-A-Linux-Server/README.md

 There are a lot of things you can do to secure a Linux server and this guide will attempt to cover as many of them as possible.
 More topics/material will be added as I learn, or as folks [contribute](#contributing).

+Ansible playbooks of this guide are available at [How To Secure A Linux Server With Ansible](https://github.com/sysadt/How-To-Secure-A-Linux-Server-With-Ansible) by [sysadt](https://github.com/sysadt).

 ([Table of Contents](#table-of-contents))

 ### Why Secure Your Server